topranks/homerlabs/getting_started.md

 &nbsp;
 #### 12. Add homer configuration file

-You'll need to create a homer configuration file at **/etc/homer/config.yaml**, contents should be similar to below.
+You'll need to create a homer configuration file at **/etc/homer/config.yaml**.
 The two main items to pay attention to here are:

 |Variable path|Description|
 |-------------|-----------|